ucb-introstat/introstat-fall-2018/syllabus/README.md

 ## 1. Summarizing Data Graphically and Numerically (part 1)

 - :card_index: __Dates__: Aug 27-31
-- :paperclip: __Topics__: Understand histograms, how to read them, how to graph them, and what makes them different from bar-charts.
-Likewise, learn about measures of center, their meanings, properties, and how to use them in practice.
-In addition, we discuss other summaries for describing distributions.
+- :paperclip: __Topics__: Understanding histograms, how to read them, how to graph them, and what makes them different from bar-charts.
+Likewise, we'll talk about measures of center, their meanings, properties, and how to use them in practice.
+In addition, we'll discuss other summaries for describing distributions.
 - :file_folder: __Notes__:
     + [Histograms, skeweness, and distributions](../slides/istat-lec03-histograms.pdf)
     + Histograms (demo)